phpgears/identity/README.md

 }
 ```

-#### Available implementations
+### UUID implementations

-Due to its popularity UUID based identity class `Gears\Identity\UuidIdentity` is already available
+Due to its popularity UUID based identity implementations are provided

+Main direct UUID value implementation is available in class `Gears\Identity\UuidIdentity`

-Additionally if you want a more concise UUID based identity you can use `Gears\Identity\ShortUuidIdentity`.
-You need to require [pascaldevink/shortuuid](https://github.com/pascaldevink/shortuuid) to use this identity
+If you want a more concise UUID based identities you can use any of the following

+* `Gears\Identity\ShortUuidIdentity`.
+You need to composer require [pascaldevink/shortuuid](https://github.com/pascaldevink/shortuuid)
+* `Gears\Identity\HashUuidIdentity`.
+You need to composer require [hashids/hashids](https://github.com/ivanakimov/hashids.php).
+Be aware that original UUID should be hashed as hexadecimal strings, so no dashes, review Hashids documentation

 ## Contributing